maplion/angular-i18n-helpers/README.md

 and then typing `npm run i18n` whenever you wish to run it.
 ## Things I hope to add
 1. Fix it so that interpolations that are in the middle of a text don't get replaced at the end of the content.
+2. Make it so if files don't exist, they care copied automatically on first run.
+3. Add better error-handling.